Asian Youth in Action

 What is AYA?

 CAAAV’s newest project Asian Youth in Action (AYA) builds on our legacy of developing young leaders who engage their communities for social change.
 We organize high school students ages 14-20 to work towards CAAAV’s mission of building power among low-income Asian immigrants and refugees in New York City.

 Currently in its third year, the program is leading a campaign against police violence.
 As part of Communities United for Police Reform and People’s Justice, we have conducted Know Your Rights trainings concerning interactions with the NYPD, produced a documentary short on the impact of police harassment on Asian communities, spoken to elected officials, participated in city-wide rallies, marches, and press conferences, and much more to organize around the issue.

-For our members to conduct a training at your school or organization, please contact Vivian at email@example.com.
+For our members to conduct a training at your school or organization, please contact Ruben at email@example.com.

 Why should I apply?